Romario-Stankovic/Student_Testing_Platform_API/README.md

 # Description

-A Rest API developed using NestJS.
+A RESTful API developed using NestJS and TypeScript.
+It was given as a school project to learn web application development.

+Project requirements were:
+- Use a relational database
+- Created using Node.js
+- Frontend application
+- 3 Levels of validation
+- Project documentation

 # Languages & Tools:
 <p>